gelisam/hawk/doc/README.md

 ## Output Formats

-By default, Hawk reads and writes text in a tabular format typical of the
+Hawk writes text in a tabular format typical of the command-line.
-command-line: each line is seen as whitespace-separated columns.
-The lines separator is the newline character.
-To better understand how Hawk sees the

 (todo)